dogecash/dogecash-old/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build dogecash in Unix.
+Some notes on how to build DogeCash in Unix.

 Note
 ---------------------
-Always use absolute paths to configure and compile dogecash and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile DogeCash and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX